Ionic polaron in a Bose-Einstein condensate

-{\it Results.} In Fig.~\ref{fig:sketch} we illustrate the `phase diagram' of the system that is characterized by two distinct set of ground states: many-body bound state (MBBS) and a polaronic one.
-As the ``helix" structure indicates, for negative atom-ion scattering lengths both solutions are possible, while positive scattering lengths always lead to a MBBS.
-Indeed, while for $a_{\mathrm{ai}}>0$ the potential~(\ref{eq:Vaireg}) always has a bound state, for negative scattering lengths the atom-ion interaction can be tuned such that either a bound state is supported (left-bottom part of the helix, MBBS), or no bound state is present (left-upper part, polaronic).
+{\it Ground state energy.} In Fig.~\ref{fig:sketch} we illustrate the `phase diagram' of the system that is characterized by two distinct sets of ground states: many-body bound state (MBBS) and a polaronic one.
+A spiral is used to illustrate that the energy $E$ depends monotonously on the $s$-wave scattering length $a_{\mathrm{ai}}$, although different energies correspond to the same value of $a_{\mathrm{ai}}$ depending on the number of bound states.
+While for $a_{\mathrm{ai}}>0$ the potential~(\ref{eq:Vaireg}) always has a bound state, for negative scattering lengths the atom-ion interaction can be tuned such that either a bound state is supported (left-bottom part of the helix, MBBS), or no bound state is present (left-upper part, polaronic).
 The `attractive' polaron is typically encountered in ultracold quantum gases with neutral atomic impurities~\cite{RathPRA13,ArdilaPRA2015,ArdilaPRA2016,Hu2016,Jorgensen2016}.
 On the other hand, in the MBBS regime many bosons can be bound to the ion with a large binding energy.
 Importantly, the spatial range of the atom-ion interaction plays a crucial role in the formation of the MBBS, while for neutral impurities physics can typically be well described by assuming an effective short-range interaction.

 Figure~\ref{fig:energy} provides characteristic examples of the dependence of the system's total energy on the number of bosons in the MBBS (a) and polaronic (b) regime.
-In the MBBS case, we find that the absolute value of the energy grows almost linearly for sufficiently small number of bosons.
+In the MBBS case, we find that the absolute value of the energy grows almost linearly for a sufficiently small number of bosons.
 The dependence can be roughly approximated by the energy of $N$ non-interacting particles bound to the ion,